 More importantly, a good infrastructure management solution (IMS) will allow you to pinpoint bottlenecks through network monitoring, allowing you to zoom into any code causing errors, allowing you to identify workarounds and solutions.
 Usually alerts can also be provided in the event of any technical failure, allowing you to react quickly via push notifications, SMS, email, or even automated calls.

 It doesn't stop there - why have your IMS work as a standalone?
-Often integrations are available to enhance team communications, collaboration, and even work with customer relations management so that you can ensure everyone in the business cycle affected by an issue can be kept updated, and notified once a solution is in place.
+Often integrations are available to enhance team communications, collaboration, and even work with customer relations management software platforms so that you can ensure everyone in the business cycle affected by an issue can be kept updated, and notified once a solution is in place.

 Here we'll look at the best in infrastructure management services.